patresyapj/patresyapj/README.md

-## Hi there I'm Tresya.
+## Hi there I'm Tresya✨
-I'm a college student and I'm currently learning how to use one of programming language which called Phyton.
+👩‍🏫I'm a college student of Geophysics
+#I'm currently learning how to use one of programming language which called Phyton.
-You can follow me on my instagram account [@patresya_pj](https:www/instagram.com/patresya_pj)
+You can follow me on my instagram account [@patresya_pj](https:www/instagram.com/patresya_pj) 🙋‍♀🙆‍♀💁‍♀🏸🎮🎶🎤🎸
+-->💐👋👩‍💻
+📌🧶
 <!--
 **patresyapj/patresyapj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.